What Is a Proxy Server?

 - Enhanced security: Proxy servers can act like a firewall between your system and the internet.
-Without a proxy server, hackers have easy access to your IP address, which they can use to infiltrate your computer or network.
+Without them, hackers have easy access to your IP address, which they can use to infiltrate your computer or network.

-- Private browsing, watching, listening, and shopping: All internet activity is associated with the proxy server's IP address instead of your computer's or network’s.
-Using different proxies can help you avoid getting inundated with unwanted ads or the collection of IP-specific data.
+- Private browsing, watching, listening, and shopping: Use different proxies to help you avoid getting inundated with unwanted ads or the collection of IP-specific data.

-- Access to location-specific content: You can designate a proxy server with an IP address compatible with content housed in a location that would normally block IP addresses from your country.
+- Access to location-specific content: You can designate a proxy server with an address associated with another country.
 You can, in effect, make it look like you are in that country and gain full access to all the content computers in that country are allowed to interact with.

 - Prevent employees from browsing inappropriate or distracting sites: You can use a proxy server to block access to websites that run contrary to your organization’s principles.
 Also, you can block sites that typically end up distracting employees from important tasks.
-Some organizations use proxy servers to block social media sites like Facebook and others to remove time-wasting temptations.
+Some organizations block social media sites like Facebook and others to remove time-wasting temptations.

 Types of Proxy Servers